saumyasingh20/Stopwatch/README.md

 # Stopwatch
 A simple Stopwatch developed using Vanilla JS and styled using CSS, which ***starts, stops and resets*** the timer.

+The link to the final hosted webpage is : https://saumyasingh20.github.io/Stopwatch/

 The display timer remains set to '00:00:00:000' initially i.e. (HH:MM:SS:MS) and changes according to the button clicked.